Skip to main content

 Other options are disqualified since an authenticator must allow users to authenticate themselves in apps on their hand held device.
 One cannot expect users to keep anything but the mobile phone in their pocket and a one time password or one time passcode on SMS/E-Mail doesn’t qualify as an additional MFA factor, since it hardly ever fulfills the criteria of being out-of-band (OOB).

-Ensure that users are in Possession of their Device
+Ensure that users are in possession of their device

 With a Cryptographic Software Authenticator, authentication is accomplished by proving possession and control of a cryptographic key managed in a FIPS 140-2 certified module.
 The Trusted Execution Environment (TEE) on all modern smartphones is FIPS 140-2 certified - hence the authenticator can be (and is ideally) made available through an app.
 The TEE typically holds a private key, and the corresponding public key is used by the device to identify itself.
 Proof of possession can then be achieved through signed messages.